shoggoth/ExplodeFight/README.md

 - Shoud I use a GKComponentSystem for rule updates to the level?
 It's not an entity after all.
 (Could add entity to the Scene as I did in the other branch possibly)

 ### Completed Tasks
+- Add a Level class and allow snapshots to be calculated so that rules can be implemented.
 - Look at irregularities with spawning and recycling with animations and scaling.
 - Explode with particle sytem instead of the pixel shatter and make the particle exploder use the spawner mechanism.
 - Address the shader compile delay on the first explosion.